 I’m an associate pastor at Grace Bible Church in Winston Salem, NC.
 I’ve been married for 14 years and I have five children.
 My writing here reflects my calling as a husband, father, and pastor.

-As with my marriage and parenting, my pastoral work came with a learning curve.
 I initially understood pastoral work to look something like the life of a monk- hidden away for the labors of reading, writing, and preaching.
 I didn’t quite realize I’d also need to become a generalist, a practitioner of the everyday.
 Greek grammar and church history would need to be coupled with small talk, prayer, and life together with the congregation.